chkp-stuartgreen/cloudguard-workshops-2025/Day2-WAF/M01-lab-prerequisites.md

 You will be redirected to the CloudGuard WAF Dashboard.

-## Create a set of publicly web application in Azure
+## Create a set of public web applications in Azure

 There are many ways to publicly host a web application.
 For this use case, we will create a Juiceshop and DVWA web application, and a vulnerble API called Vampi API hosted in Azure.
 If you don't have access to a cloud environment to publish a web application, ask your trainer to give you a link of a hosted web application to use during the lab.